cchaine/ECAP5-DPROC/docs/src/arch/3_requirements.rst

 .. requirement:: F_WISHBONE_RESET_01
   :derivedfrom: U_MEMORY_INTERFACE_02

-  The memory interface shall initialize itself at the rising edge of wb_clk_i following the assertion of wb_rst_i.
+  The memory interface shall initialize itself at the rising edge of clk_i following the assertion of rst_i.

 .. requirement:: F_WISHBONE_RESET_02
   :derivedfrom: U_MEMORY_INTERFACE_02

-  The memory interface shall stay in the initialization state until the rising edge of wb_clk_i following the deassertion of wb_rst_i.
+  The memory interface shall stay in the initialization state until the rising edge of clk_i following the deassertion of rst_i.

 .. requirement:: F_WISHBONE_RESET_03
   :derivedfrom: U_MEMORY_INTERFACE_02